 What is an Ayurvedic Diet?

 Ayurveda is one of the oldest healthcare systems to originate from India.
 Ayurveda focuses on eating in a way that we can prevent diseases and promote longevity.
 It’s a living science that honors your age, your doshas, your geographic location, your agnibala (strength of digestive fire), your metabolism, season, your prakruti (constitution), your vikruti (doshic imbalances), your physical needs, and much more before recommending what are the best foods for you.
 An Ayurvedic diet is an intuitive way to eat and nourish your body.
+And, ahara (diet), is considered one of the three pillars of health in Ayurveda.

 Important elements of an Ayurvedic Diet